Motivation for this project

 - ISBN lookup

-- Instead of having players go online to lookup ISBN numbers, I'd like to create a small "library" to help them find ISBN numbers.
+- Instead of having players go online to lookup ISBNs, I'd like to create a small "library" to help them find ISBNs.
 (See step 8 of the build instructions for more details.)

 - Latch release